kingcean/blog-web/blog/2025/microfe.md

 This process is similar to the early implementation of the Azure Portal mentioned earlier, except that React replaces Knockout, and the transmitted information changes from view templates and view models to internal change description structure in React.
 On the business frontend, React no longer needs to render directly on the real `document`; this process is handled by the main web app, while other processes remain unchanged.
 On the main web app side, state changes triggered by React components are also sent back to the React processing flow in the business frontend through a similar postMessage mechanism.
 This may eventually trigger the reactive logic within the React components in the business frontend, potentially leading to new renders, which then continue the aforementioned process, rendering within the component corresponding to the business in the main web app.

-### Service Worker
+### Web Worker

 However, the business frontend no longer needs to be placed inside an `iframe`.
 In the browser, apart from some interface controls, an `iframe` instance is essentially similar to opening a new tab, containing multiple sets of logic such as JS execution and rendering.
 Since the business frontend does not require actual rendering in the current process, at the very least, the rendering of the page corresponding to the `iframe`, or the `document` part, is actually unnecessary.
 In fact, modern browsers provide a mode that allows JS to run independently without a visual interface.

-This is the service worker.
+This is web worker.

-The information exchange mechanism between the service worker and the main interface still supports the post message format.
+The information exchange mechanism between the web worker and the main interface still supports the post message format.
 Therefore, in the previous React model, communication between the business frontend and the main web app can continue to function normally.
 The business frontend simply resides in the browser as a business worker, in a very pure form.
-Since the service worker runs in an independent process, it avoids thread-level blocking issues between itself and the main web app process caused by load.
-From an on-demand loading perspective, creating a service worker is relatively simple and controllable, making micro-frontend package management easier to implement.
+Since the web worker runs in an independent process, it avoids thread-level blocking issues between itself and the main web app process caused by load.
+From an on-demand loading perspective, creating a web worker is relatively simple and controllable, making micro-frontend package management easier to implement.

 ![Flow in React](./images/pic-12-mfe-23.webp)